makeitcloudy/makeitcloudy.github.io/_posts/2022-05-01-advise-for-newcommers-in-virtualworkplace-area.md

 Controlling access to management, think jump host, MFA for windows logon and such, which I see many companies don't do very well.

 **Leee Jeffries:**
 Invest in yourself, get some hardware to play around with, work on the fundamentals, and focus on what interests you.
 You'll be surprised about how quickly you learn when you're keen to get started.
 Ask questions to your peers in the community; they are all friendly folks.
-Lastly, share what you know.<br><br>
+Lastly, share what you know.

-*vExperts:*<br>
+*vExperts:*

 **Stephen Jesse:**
 "don't be afraid to experiment," meaning do dumb stuff here not in production, so you know why you don't do it